Standard Conditions of the German Textile Industry (Version as of: 01.01.2020)

-All deliveries and services of the seller shall be subject to the following standard conditions of the German textile industry.
+All deliveries and services of the seller shall be subject to the following Standard Conditions of the German Textile Industry.
 General Terms and Conditions of the purchaser shall not be recognised by the seller, unless the seller has agreed to their validity in writing.
-This also applies if the seller unconditionally performs the services in the knowledge of contrary or deviating conditions to the present Standard Conditions.
+This also applies if the seller unconditionally performs the services having knowledge of contrary or deviating conditions to the present Standard Conditions.

 § 2 Place of performance, delivery and acceptance

-The place of performance for all aspects of the delivery agreement shall be the place of the commercial business of the seller.
+The place of performance for all obligations under the delivery agreement shall be the place of the registered place of business of the seller.

-The goods shall be delivered from a domestic factory.
-These shipping costs shall be borne by the purchaser.
-The purchaser can determine the carrier.
+The goods shall be delivered ex (domestic) works.
+The shipping costs shall be borne by the purchaser.
+The purchaser may determine the carrier.
 The goods shall be sent uninsured.
 The parties may agree that a shipping notice must be issued.

 Packing costs for special packaging shall be borne by the purchaser.

-Sorted partial shipments and in the case of combinations partial shipments ready for sale must be processed promptly and advance notice of such deliveries shall be given to purchaser.
-Unsorted shipments shall only be permitted with the consent of the purchaser.
+Sorted partial shipments and in the case of combinations, partial shipments adequate for sale must be processed promptly and advance notice of such deliveries shall be given to purchaser.
+Unsorted shipments shall only be permitted with the prior consent of the purchaser.

-If acceptance is not made in time due to the fault of the purchaser, the seller shall be entitled, at his discretion, after a grace period of 12 calendar days has been set to either submit an invoice for the goods with payment due immediately (statement of accounts in arrears) or withdraw from the contract or claim for damages.
+If the purchaser is at fault for not accepting the goods in a timely manner, the seller may at his discretion, and after giving notice of a grace period of 12 calendar days, either invoice the goods with payment being due immediately (backorder invoice) or withdraw from the contract or claim damages.

-The place of venue (also for litigation with respect to bills and cheques) shall be, at the plaintiff’s discretion, the location of a German commercial establishment of one of the partiesor the address of the registered office for the competent specialist or cartel organisation ofthe seller (insert place).
+The place of legal venue (also for bills of exchange and check complaints) shall be, at the plaintiff‘s discretion, at a German registered place of business of one of the parties.
+The plaintiff may also take legal action at the registered office of the specialist organisation responsible for the seller (Cologne).
 The court to which recourse is first sought shall have jurisdiction.

 § 4 Subject matter of the contract

-The goods shall be delivered on specific dates (workday or a specific calendar week).
-All sales shall only be concluded for certain quantities, articles, levels of quality and fixed prices.
-Both parties shall be bound by this.
-Commission business will not be concluded.
+The goods shall be delivered on determined dates (workday or a specific calendar week).
+All sales shall be concluded for determined quantities, articles, levels of quality and fixed prices.
+Both parties shall be bound hereto.
+Commission business shall not be entered into.

-Block orders are permitted and must be limited when the contract is concluded.
+Block orders are permitted and must be limited in time when the contract is concluded.
 The acceptance period shall not exceed 12 months.

 § 5 Interruption of Delivery

-In the event of force majeure, labour disputes a party is not responsible for, and other operational disruptions that are beyond a party’s control and have lasted or are expected to last longer than a week, the delivery or acceptance period shall readily be extended by the duration of the obstruction, but not exceeding 5 weeks.
-The extension shall only be granted if the other party is immediately made aware of the reason for the obstruction, as soon as it is clear that the delivery or acceptance deadline cannot be met.
+In the event of force majeure, labour disputes for which a party is not responsible for, and other operational disruptions that are beyond a party’s control and have lasted or are expected to last longer than a week, the delivery or acceptance period shall readily be extended by the duration of the obstruction, but not exceed 5 weeks.
+The extension shall only be granted if the other party is immediately given notice of the reason for the obstruction, as soon as it is clear that the delivery or acceptance deadline cannot be met.

-Claims for damages shall be excluded in the cases referred to in clause 1 if the relevant party has sufficiently fulfilled their obligation in accordance with clause 1.
+Claims for damages shall be excluded in the cases referred to in clause 1, if the relevant party has satisfied its obligation in accordance with clause 1.

 After expiry of the delivery period, a grace period of 12 calendar days shall start without any declaration being required.
-After this period, the purchaser may rescind the contract by giving notice in writing.
-If the purchaser wishes to request compensation for damages instead of delivery, he must give the seller a 4-week grace period after expiry of the agreed delivery date.
+After the grace period, the purchaser may withdraw the contract by giving notice in writing.
+If the purchaser wishes to claim damages instead of delivery, it must give written notice to the seller of a 4-week delivery period after expiry of the agreed delivery date.
 The statutory regulations according to which setting an additional period for performance is not required (sections 281 para.2 and 323 para.2 of the German Civil Code) shall remain unaffected by this.

-The grace period for goods in stock that are ready for dispatch and NOS goods – “Never-out-of-stock” – is 5 working days.
+The grace period for goods in stock that are ready for dispatch, and NOS goods — “Never-out-ofstock“ — is of 5 working days.
 The purchaser must be informed immediately in the event of non-delivery.
 Furthermore, the provisions of clause 1 shall apply.

-Before the end of the subsequent delivery deadline claims of the purchaser for late delivery shall be excluded, if § 8 clauses 2 and 3 do not apply.
+Before the end of the grace period for delivery, claims of the purchaser for late delivery shall be excluded, inasmuch as section 8 clauses 2 and 3 do not apply.

 § 7 Notice of defect

-Notices for obvious defects shall be sent to the seller no later than 12 calendar days after receipt of the goods.
-The purchaser must report hidden defects to the purchaser without delay upon discovery.
+Notices for open defects shall be sent to the seller no later than 12 calendar days after receipt of the goods.
+Hidden defects must be notified by the seller without delay as soon as they are discovered.

-Little, technically unavoidable deviations in quality, colour, width, weight, finish or design may not be rejected.
-This also applies for standard deviations, unless the seller has declared in writing that the delivered goods must match the sample.
+Minor, technically unavoidable deviations in quality, colour, width, weight, finish or design shall not be considered as defects.
+This also applies for standard deviations, unless the seller has declared in writing that the delivered goods must strictly match a given sample.

-In case of justified complaints relating to obvious defects, the purchaser may claim repair of the goods or delivery of replacement goods at the seller’s discretion within 12 calendar days after receipt of the returned goods.
+In case of justified notice of defects, the purchaser may claim repair of the goods or delivery of replacement goods at the seller’s discretion within 12 calendar days after receipt of the returned goods by seller.
 In this case, the seller shall pay the freight costs.
-If subsequent performance fails, the purchaser shall only be entitled to reduce the purchase price or withdraw from the contract, unless § 8 clauses 2 and 3 apply.
+If subsequent repair or replacement delivery fails, the purchaser may only proportionally reduce the purchase price or withdraw from the contract, inasmuch as section 8 clauses 2 and 3 do not apply.

-If the notice of defect is not made in a timely manner, the goods shall be deemed to be approved.
+If the notice of defect is not given in a timely manner, the goods shall be deemed as approved.

 § 8 Compensation for damages